 Who can get head lice?

 Anyone can get head lice.
-They are a common problem all over the world and cause concern and frustration for parents, children and young people.
+They are a common problem and cause concern and frustration for parents and children.

 Catching head lice has nothing to do with poor hygiene.